nbourdi/PlantUML-VP-Plugin/README.md

+# A Visual Paradigm plugin for PlantUML import and export

 ## Supported Diagram Types

-The plugin currently supports converesion fron and to:
+The plugin currently supports conversion from and to:

 - Class Diagram
 - Use Case Diagram
+- Sequence Diagram
+- Component Diagram
+- Deployment Diagram
-- Sequence....
+- State (Machine) diagram
+- Activity Diagram (new syntax only)

 ## Installation Guide